elainevuong/Cart/README.md

 # Shopping Cart App

 ## Background
 The purpose of building this application was to become familiar with React, Redux, and Redux Toolkit.
 Please see individual branches within the Github repo for the different variations.
-See the Instructions for how further detail into how this application was created.
+See the Instructions for how detail into how this application was created.

 ## Sample Display
 Here is a sample of what the finished product looks like